mircoporetti/blog/content/blog/tdd/index.md

 In the end, YOU are responsible for a better design but this approach gives you a natural push towards the right path and what will emerge at the end will be for sure something better, cleaner, SOLID, and so on :)

-Even if you won't use TDD as your “go-to” approach, having some experience with it will help you in making better design decisions when you have to do that in your daily work.
+Even if you won't use TDD as your “go-to” approach, having some experience with it will help you in making better decisions when you have to do that in your daily work.
 It will help you in recognizing smells and it will change your way of dealing with a problem during development.